Nicogs43/NLP_llama_guard_proj/README.md

 ## 🚀 Introduction

 Welcome to my NLP course project!
-This project focuses on using an LLM (llama guard) to detect toxic chats based on a custom taxonomy.
+This project focuses on using an LLM ( llama guard developed by Meta ) to detect toxic chats based on a custom taxonomy.

 ## 📂 Project Files